 This is my favorite way to store important paperwork on a motorcycle.
 Some may assume this means stuffing your paperwork right behind your license plate, and while this may be possible, I have a better suggestion.

 The Small Lockable Storage Box (link to Amazon.com) is an awesome accessory built specifically for motorcycles.
-It was made to be put behind the license plate of your motorcycle that really is not noticeable to anyone who doesn’t know it’s there; it looks like a very natural.
+It was made to be put behind the license plate of your motorcycle that really is not noticeable to anyone who doesn’t know it’s there.

 I love this accessory because it’s hidden and less obvious yet it’s quite spacious for more than just papers.
 This compartment can hold keys, batteries, flash drives, and even more.
 Though you may have to drill holes in the box itself to make your license plate fit, this lockable storage compartment is perfect for stashing your important documents on your motorcycle.